mmmries/blog/source/_posts/2014-03-25-pstore-is-amazing.markdown

 # The City On a Hill

 As I explored this idea I was awe struck to realize how much of my code, and how much of my time thinking about code was being spent on that barrier.
-I had not programmed with a database in mind since the early days of my programming experience.
+I had been programming with a database in mind since the early days of my programming experience.
 I had brainwashed myself into thinking of my code in terms of the relational tables that would store my data.

 You might think that removing the [Object-Relational Impedance Mismatch](http://en.wikipedia.org/wiki/Object-relational_impedance_mismatch) is a matter of convenience.
 Clearly not all of the logic you spend your time working on is focused on bridging that gap.
 So does it give you an extra 10% or maybe even 20% of your programming bandwidth back?